14 Short Depression Quotes About Mental Pain and Sadness

 - "I urge you to please notice when you are happy, and exclaim or murmur or think at some point, 'If this isn't nice, I don't know what is.'" –Kurt Vonnegut, A Man Without a Country

-Support for depression
+Mental health support for depression

 One of the potentially frustrating hallmarks of depression is that it might seem that the rest of the world is happy and that you're the only person experiencing these symptoms.
 However, the words of these poets, writers, thinkers, and others can offer a rebuttal to such thoughts, providing a sense of solidarity and comfort.
 That said, the above sayings aren't meant to be a replacement for professional support.
 If you're living with depression, seeking treatment can be vital.

-Cognitive-behavioral therapy (CBT) is a common, straightforward response to the answer of how best to treat depression.
+Cognitive-behavioral therapy (CBT) is a common, straightforward response to the question of how best to treat depression.
 It’s one of the most popular methods of addressing various mental illnesses, as a robust body of research suggests its effectiveness.
 It may be recommended with or without medication.
-In CBT sessions, your therapist may help you identify and shift any distorted thoughts that may arise as a result of depression.
-They can also equip you with healthy coping mechanisms for your symptoms.

 If you face barriers to receiving in-person CBT or other forms of therapy, you might consider online therapy through a platform like BetterHelp.
 Since the fatigue and low mood often associated with depression can make it difficult to leave the house to attend in-person appointments, attending sessions remotely may be more feasible in many cases.
-With online therapy, you can speak with a licensed therapist remotely from the comfort of home.
+With online therapy, you can speak with a licensed therapist remotely from the comfort of your home.
 Research suggests that online talk therapy may be even more effective for treating depression than in-person treatment in some cases.

 Takeaway